Lviv trolleybus: Fares

+Since the introduction of cashless payment in all public transport, the right to discounted travel is granted only if you have a personalized LeoCard.
+Controllers will check validation and fine passengers for ticketless/unvalidated rides.
+Passengers paying in cash must obtain a ticket from the driver and keep it throughout the trip, and LeoCard holders must validate the card.

 Preferential categories of passengers, pensioners, children under 7 years of age, as well as school students are exempt from paying for travel during the academic year.
 A discount of 50% of the fare is provided for university students.
+All of these categories of passengers should have and validate their personalized "LeoCard" for each trip made.

 Coverage of expenses (cost recovery) by passengers (who are obliged to pay the fare) of Lviveleсtrotrans, including users of trams and trolleybuses, varies between 25 and 33% in the last 10 years.
 The rest of the sum is compensated from the city budget for the transportation of privileged categories of passengers.
 However, there is no system for clearing these passengers, neither at the local nor at the national level.
 From time to time, a sample count is made, and they are submitted to the state statistics service of the Lviv region.
 On the basis of a special formula, the ratio of the number of privileged passengers relative to paid passengers is derived.
 Based on this coefficient, the amount of necessary compensation to the carrier is calculated.
 Such a system is extremely imperfect.
 Since 1993, by a resolution of the Government of Ukraine from May 17, 1993 No. 354, free travel in urban electric transport has been introduced for pensioners.
 According to the Constitution of Ukraine, these expenses should be compensated from the state budget, but in all years the amount of necessary funds did not exceed 60% of the need.
 Since 2016, the Government has stopped providing such compensation, and the provision of it has completely switched to local budgets.

+Ridership

+In January 2024, passengers on trolleybus routes made 900,744 trips, which is 10.7% of the total number of 8,389,072 trips ("Leocard", bank card, single-ride tickets) in all modes of public transport in Lviv.
+Another 470,637 trips were paid on electric transport routes via the "Privat 24" mobile application, but there is no data on the distribution by types of transport.
+Assumption that with "Privat 24" payments (approximately 190 000 in trolleybuses) in total 1,1 mln trips were made in January 2024 on trolleybus routes.
+Accordingly, it can be expected that passengers will make about 10-11 million trips on trolleybus routes in a year.

+The table does not include data on trips paid by Privat24 application (available in trams and trolleybuses) which amounted — 470,637 trips.